 We hosted Easter this year and I purposely bought a ham a little larger than we needed so we could use it for leftovers and more importantly, Ham Bone Soup.

-I’m going to preface this by saying that I had never made Ham Bone Soup before – or any type of bone soup really.
+I’m going to preface this by saying that I’ve never made Ham Bone Soup before – or any type of bone soup really.
 My husband made a bone broth last year but that process was a bit different and he wanted to try it for the health benefits people claim to receive from bone broth.
 I wanted to make Ham Bone Soup because I love trying new things and I love seeing how I can make them work for my lifestyle instead of just recreating a recipe someone else made.
 I also knew it would be fairly easy to make this soup delicious in a crock pot.

 I wanted to use my Ham Bone Soup as a way of squeezing in more vegetables because I can never get enough of them.
 Apparently there are usually beans in Ham Bone Soup, but I decided not to use them and instead use some vegetables that you might not think of when you think of the traditional Ham Bone Soup recipes.
 Check out the whole recipe below.